 The new Transcona Library is designed as a centrally located hub for the community of Transcona, in the City of Winnipeg.
-It will be a one-storey, fully accessible space, with an outdoor reading garden, a multi-purpose programming room, tutorial rooms, and space for a collection of approximately 40,000 items.
-The library is largely an open floor plan, offering flexible study and leisure areas and an indoor family literacy playground; all created to support a dynamic neighborhood with diverse library programming and modern technological requirements.
+Located on a former public works yard, the new 13,500 square-foot facility consists of an open floor plan offering flexible study and leisure areas and an indoor family literacy playground.
+It is a fully accessible space, with an outdoor reading garden, a multi-purpose programming room, tutorial rooms, an indoor living wall and space for a collection of approximately 40,000 items.

-Sustainable initiatives include energy efficient mechanical systems and LED lighting, planting of domestic vegetation, the use of low volatile organic compound materials and energy efficient glazing for an abundance of natural light throughout the building.
-The project is targeting Green Globes Certification and the Manitoba Hydro Power Smart designation.
+A living green wall is incorporated into the main library area to improve air quality, reduce ambient noise and contribute to a feeling of well-being.
+Other sustainable initiatives include energy efficient mechanical systems, LED lighting, exterior planting of domestic vegetation and energy efficient glazing allowing an abundance of natural light.
+The project is being certified for Green Globes Silver Certification and has achieved Manitoba Hydro Power Smart designation.

 Principles of Universal Design were utilized to ensure that spaces are easy to understand and navigate, regardless of experience, knowledge, language skills, or sensory abilities.
 Key features include a universal toilet room, workstations equipped with assistive technology, furniture that responds to a variety of ages and abilities, contrasting materials to provide navigational cues and on-line catalogues.